Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Two.
 Capital Efficiency and Asset Repositioning

 With capital more expensive and selective, owners are favoring targeted repositioning over broad renovation.
 The most effective projects are those that convert under used footprints into higher yield concepts or that create premium room types with clear reasons to pay more.
-Examples include wellness suites that command stronger average daily rate, technology rich meeting spaces that attract hybrid events, and curated retail that matches the guest profile.
-Independent valuation research shows that hotel values in Europe rose about two and one half percent in 2024 as occupancy recovered and rate normalized, which underscores how targeted asset moves can support value even in a slower growth year.
+Examples include wellness suites that command stronger average daily rate, technology-rich meeting spaces that attract hybrid events, and curated retail that matches the guest profile.
+Independent valuation research shows that hotel values in Europe rose about 2.5% in 2024 as occupancy recovered and rate normalized, which underscores how targeted asset moves can support value even in a slower growth year.
 HVS

 Targeted repositioning delivers faster payback than broad renovation when tied to real demand